MichaelWolff/project2-h2-mwolff-csumb.edu/README.md

 ##Batman theme

-The theme of this application is batman, eventually the bot will respond with cartoonish batman things
+The theme of this application is batman, the bot will respond with batmanish things as Alfred

 ###Known Issues